katrin-berkenbusch/flui/README.md

 ## Development

-For development, you’ll need to install the following dependencies:
+For development, you will need to install the following dependencies:

 * [uv][uv]
 * [just][just]